 Summer is finally here!!
-School is over and that means it’s time to find FUN SUMMER ACTIVITIES for kids that won’t break the bank.
+School is over, which means it’s time to find FUN SUMMER ACTIVITIES for kids that won’t break the bank.

-Well, summer’s here and our daughter is out of school so it’s time to get creative.
+Well, summer’s here, and kids are out of school, so it’s time to get creative.
 These kids aren’t going to entertain themselves.

 I know how hard it can be to try to come up with new ways to keep kids busy.
-It seems like the nothing ever works more than once or twice so you always have to come up with something new.
+It seems like nothing ever works more than once or twice, so you always have to come up with something new.
 That gets exhausting!

-Have a picnic: If you’re struggling to come up with fun summer activities to do on any given day, go have a picnic.
-Picnics are super easy to plan out and best of all they are FREE!!
+3. Have a picnic: If you’re struggling to come up with fun summer activities to do on any given day, go have a picnic.
+Picnics are super easy to plan out, and best of all, they are FREE!!
 If you have the food in your house, pack it into a cooler and head out to the yard or a park for a nice picnic.

 Pictures are coming to Facebook soon.
 So go check it out!

-Find a carnival: We’ve found that there are a lot of little carnivals that happen in the Twin Cities area during summer.
-These carnivals are great because they are generally cheap, the have mini-donuts, and there is usually a bunch of farm animals.
+6. Find a carnival: We’ve found many little carnivals that happen in our area during summer.
+These carnivals are great because they are generally cheap, they have mini-donuts, and there is usually a bunch of farm animals.
 We go to the carnivals and fairs just so the kids, and maybe myself, can see all the farm animals.
 We… I mean, the kids love it!

-Go for bike rides: We love to go for bike rides in the mornings.
+9. Go for bike rides: We love to go for bike rides in the mornings.
 We do it early before it gets too hot.
-We both have bikes and we got the InStep Quick N EZ bike trailer to put the kids in.
-We LOVE the bike trailer and the kids have a blast riding back there.
-Don’t forget your helmets!!Spend time at the park: If you ask our daughter what her favorite summer activity, is going to the park.
-We live directly across from a park with a playground.
-That’s her favorite thing to do and it’s super convenient for us.
-This summer, find yourself a nice park, take the kids there and let them run around and burn off some energy for a couple hours.
-Did I mention I love early bed nights for the kids??
+We both have bikes, and we got the InStep Quick N EZ bike trailer to put the kids in.
+We LOVE the bike trailer, and the kids have a blast riding back there.
+Don’t forget your helmets

-Family movie night: Movie nights are easy and you can do it right at home.
-Grab your favorite movie, a bowl of popcorn and gather the family for a fun-filled movie night.
+11. Family movie night: Movie nights are easy, and you can do it right at home.
+Grab your favorite movie, a bowl of popcorn, and gather the family for a fun-filled movie night.
 You can take turns picking movies so that everyone gets a chance to watch something they like.

 They will have a blast!

-Plant trees: This one goes right along with the planting flowers but requires a little more of a commitment.
-When you plant a tree you have to remember it’s going to get big so think carefully about where you want it planted.
+16. Plant trees: This one goes right along with the planting of flowers but requires a little more of a commitment.
+When you plant a tree, you have to remember it’s going to get big, so think carefully about where you want it planted.
 We planted two trees in our backyard because we got them for free at a parade.
-It helps the environment and the kids love watching them get bigger and bigger.
+It helps the environment, and the kids love watching them get bigger and bigger.

-Play tag: Yea, this is a kids game, but you’re going to have fun with it.
-Our daughter loves playing tag and we both get some exercise running around in the yard.
-Find a nice wide open space and get the kids going in a fun game of tag.
+20. Play tag: Yea, this is a kid’s game, but you’re going to have fun with it.
+Our daughter loves playing tag, and we both get some exercise running around in the yard.
+Find a nice wide-open space and get the kids going in a fun game of tag.

-This will even by you some time to get something done for yourself.
+This will even buy you some time to get something done for yourself.

-Make paper airplanes: Depending on how old your kids are, you might do more or the paper airplane making than anyone but either way, you’re going to have fun.
+22. Make paper airplanes: Depending on how old your kids are, you might do more paper airplane making than anyone, but you’re going to have fun either way.
 For older kids, have them make the paper airplanes and then have a competition to see whose flies the farthest.
 For the younger kids, you make the paper airplanes and let them throw them.

-Summer is for garage sales: There are two ways you can go with this one, either you can find garage sales to explore or you can have your own garage sale.
-One will make you money and one will cost you a little bit of money.
+23. Summer is for garage sales: There are two ways you can go with this one; either you can find garage sales to explore, or you can have your own garage sale.
+One will make you money, and one will cost you a little bit of money.
 Sometimes you can find a really good deal at a garage sale.

-Start a lemonade stand: I remember doing this when I was a kid, I’m pretty sure we all did it.
+24. Start a lemonade stand: I remember doing this when I was a kid.
+I’m pretty sure we all did it.
 If your kids are bored and want some extra money, help them start a lemonade stand.
 You can even teach them life lessons about starting a business by “loaning” them money for supplies to get it started and have them pay you back with their earnings.
-Kids will love the idea of making money and people will be happy to stop and get some ice cold lemonade on a hot summer day.
+Kids will love the idea of making money, and people will be happy to stop and get some ice-cold lemonade on a hot summer day.

-Read books: This used to be one of my favorite activities when I was younger.
-I would grab my favorite Harry Potter book (don’t judge me, it’s a great series), kick my feet up and read for a while.
-Now if you’re kids are younger, grab a book and find a nice shade tree to do some story time.
+25. Read books: This used to be one of my favorite activities when I was younger.
+I would grab my favorite Harry Potter book (don’t judge me, it’s a great series), kick my feet up, and read for a while.
+Now, if you’re kids are younger, grab a book and find a nice shade tree to do some storytime.

 This is one of my favorite summer activities for kids because you get to enjoy the outdoors and stimulate their minds with a great book.

-Kids DIY projects at Home Depot: Check out your local Home Depot to see what kids projects they have coming up.
-We’ve done this several times and our favorite was building a bird feeder.
-The kids will get tiny tools and a kit that has everything you need to complete the project.
+26. Kids DIY projects at Home Depot: Check out your local Home Depot to see what kids projects they have coming up.
+We’ve done this several times, and our favorite was building a bird feeder.
+The kids will get tiny tools and a kit that has everything they need to complete the project.
 The best part about it, it’s totally FREE.
 You know I love free stuff.
 Give this one a try.

 Make sure to take apart in your libraries “story time” and other fun activities they have.

-Make a cardboard box fort: What kid doesn’t like making a fort out of cardboard boxes?
-The answer is none, every kid loves making forts.
-If you have a box laying around, give it to the kids and watch them have fun for hours.
+31. Make a cardboard box fort: What kid doesn’t like making a fort out of cardboard boxes?
+The answer is none, and every kid loves making forts.
+If you have a box lying around, give it to the kids and watch them have fun for hours.

-Visit a nature preserve: We have a nature preserve not far from our house and it’s by far one of our favorite summer activities for kids.
+32. Visit a nature preserve: We have a nature preserve not far from our house, and it’s by far one of our favorite summer activities for kids.
 There is a wildlife area, splash area, and rocks for the kids to climb on.
-Whenever we go there we all have a blast and the kids end up exhausted by the end of it.
+Whenever we go there, we all have a blast, and the kids end up exhausted by the end of it.
 Find a nature preserve in your area and check it out.

-Make a birdhouse: This one requires you to be a little crafty but it can be a ton of fun.
-Head over to Pinterest to find some easy to follow blueprints for a birdhouse and help the kids build one.
+33. Make a birdhouse: This one requires you to be a little crafty, but it can be a ton of fun.
+Head over to Pinterest to find some easy-to-follow blueprints for a birdhouse and help the kids build one.
 They will have a good time building it and an even better time watching birds build their nest in it!

-Make smoothies: Kids love things that taste sweet and if you do this one right, you can make them healthy.
-When we make smoothies we throw strawberries, bananas, raspberries, a little bit of yogurt and ice into the blender and mix it up.
+34. Make smoothies: Kids love things that taste sweet, and if you do this one right, you can make them healthy.
+When we make smoothies, we throw strawberries, bananas, raspberries, a little bit of yogurt, and ice into the blender and mix it up.
 They taste great on a hot summer day and aren’t nearly as bad for you as ice cream.

-Do a scavenger hunt: We have a huge backyard and we love doing scavenger hunts in it.
-It doesn’t take a lot of effort on your part, come up with a list of items that they might find in your yard and send them out to search for them.
+39. Do a scavenger hunt: We have a huge backyard, and we love doing scavenger hunts in it.
+It doesn’t take a lot of effort on your part.
+Come up with a list of items that they might find in your yard and send them out to search for them.
 We look for sticks, pinecones, maple leaves, and dandelions.
-It doesn’t have to be complicated but it’s a great way for them to get outside and explore.
+It doesn’t have to be complicated, but it’s a great way for them to get outside and explore.

-Blow bubbles: Our kids seriously love bubbles.
-I don’t know what it is but they want me to blow bubbles for them nonstop from sunrise to sunset.
-We have the old-fashioned bubbles that you have to blow but after a while, I start getting light headed.
-If you want to get fancy, you can get yourself a cheap bubble machine and let your lungs relax while the machine does all the work for you.Bake treats: Sometimes you just have to break down and bake some cookies or brownies.
-Let the kids do the work, with supervision, and I am sure they will have a ton of fun.
-Plus, who doesn’t love freshly baked treats?
+40. Blow bubbles: Our kids seriously love bubbles.
+I don’t know what it is, but they want me to blow bubbles for them nonstop from sunrise to sunset.
+We have the old-fashioned bubbles that you have to blow, but after a while, I started getting light-headed.
+If you want to get fancy, you can get yourself a cheap bubble machine and let your lungs relax while the machine does all the work for you